dmamontov/hass-miwifi/README.md

 A. Yes, the integration supports devices connected in `repeater mode`.
 But to get the number of devices and their tracking, you will also need to connect and configure the parent router.

+**Q. Can I use the router in repeater mode without a parent MiWiFi device?**

+A. It is possible with the `force_load_repeater_devices` option enabled.
+But there is a limitation.
+You will not see IP, uptime, and connection type, but the name will be the mac-address.

 ## Install
 Installed through the custom repository [HACS](https://hacs.xyz/) - `dmamontov/hass-miwifi`